 - 1. A degree in Law (2.1 or above). - 2.
-Hold or be about to obtain a PhD in Law or cognate discipline. - 3.
+Have (or be about to obtain) a PhD in Law or cognate discipline. - 3.
 A publication record (including papers about to publish) in good quality peer reviewed journals and/or with relevant publishers, commensurate with stage of career.
-Demonstrated ability to publish at internationally-excellent level, with clear potential to make a strong contribution to the School's performance in REF2021 and beyond. - 4.
+Demonstrated ability to publish at internationally-excellent level, with clear potential to make a strong contribution to the School's performance. - 4.
 Research interests that are sustainable and which complement the research strategy of the School of Law. - 5.
 Relevant teaching experience in a law school context, commensurate with stage in career. - 6.
-Ability to contribute to the teaching of private law subject areas (at least two of Property, Equity, Contract, Family Law, Business Law, Intellectual Property) at Undergraduate level. - 7.
-Demonstrable ability to offer teaching in private law subjects and/or law & innovation at postgraduate level, commensurate with stage of career. - 8.
+Ability to contribute to the teaching of private law subject areas at undergraduate and postgraduate level (at least two of Tort, Contract, Land Law, Equity & Trusts). - 7.
+Ability to contribute to the teaching of family law at undergraduate and postgraduate level. - 8.
 Ability to contribute to broader management and administrative processes, commensurate with stage of career. - 9.
 High level of analytical capability. - 10.
 Evidence of good interpersonal skills and the ability to work both independently and as part of a team. - 11.
 Evidence of engagement in continuous professional development. - 12.
 Demonstrable ability to assess and organise resources. - 13.
 Ability to strengthen the School's national and international research networks. - 14.
 Must demonstrate evidence of ability to communicate clearly and effectively to students, academic colleagues and to professional bodies and managers.